KatarinaDraganovCsordas/exercises.js/README.md

   i.
 Calculate the total order.
   j.
 Let's say we want to always round a number down (2.8 => 2).
 Using Google or an A.I. tool, search for the code to do this.
   k.
 Let's always round a number up (2.2 => 3).
 Search how to do this.
+  l.
+The temperature is 25C.
+Calculate the temperature in Fahrenheit.
+  m.
+The temperature is 88F.
+Calculate the temperature in Celsius.
+  n.   l.
+The temperature is -5C.
+Calculate the temperature in Fahrenheit.